Empirical priors for prediction in sparse high-dimensional linear regression: Asymptotic properties

-The goal here is to explore the theoretical properties of the empirical Bayes predictive distribution defined above.
-While the computation of this predictive is simple and fast, the somewhat unusual form of the prior and posterior makes it unclear whether this predictive can be useful in any way, so this theoretical analysis is essential.
-Here we bound the rate at which the posterior concentrates on $\beta$ vectors that lead to quality prediction of a new observation which, in certain cases, despite the high dimensionality, is close to the parametric root-$n$ rate.
-We also investigate distributional approximations of the predictive distribution and corresponding uncertainty quantification properties.
-For simplicity, we focus on univariate prediction, $d=1$, so the $\tilde X$ matrix can be replaced by a $p$-vector $x$; we drop the tilde accent to simplify the notation.
-Moreover, as is typically done in theoretical analyses of the $p \gg n$ problem \citep[e.g.,][]{castillo.schmidt.vaart.reg}, we work in the case of known error variance.
-Also assume, for simplicity, that the rank of $X$ is $n$.
+The goal here is to explore the asymptotic properties of the empirical Bayes predictive distribution defined above.
+In particular, in Section~\ref{SSS:rate} we bound the rate at which the posterior distribution $\Pi^n$ in \eqref{eq:update} concentrates on $\beta$ vectors that lead to accurate prediction of a new observation which, in certain cases, despite the high dimensionality, is close to the parametric root-$n$ rate.
+Also, in Section~\ref{SSS:uq}, we investigate distributional approximations of the predictive distribution and corresponding uncertainty quantification properties.
+Some of our results that follow rely on details presented in \citet{martin.mess.walker.eb} so, for the reader's convenience, we summarize the relevant points in Appendix~\ref{S:bernoulli}.

+To fix notation, etc., let $\beta^\star$ denote the true $p$-vector of regression coefficients with configuration $S_{\beta^\star} = \{j: \beta_j^\star \neq 0\}$.
+Since $p \gg n$, quality estimation is hopeless without some underlying low-dimensional structure, and here the relevant low-dimensional structure is {\em sparsity}, i.e., the size $|S_{\beta^\star}|$ of the true configuration is small relative to $n$ or, more generally, to the rank $R$.
+Rates in such problems are determined by the triple $(n,p,s^\star)$, where $s^\star$ is a sequence controlling the sparsity, increasing slowly with $n$. \citet{verzelen2012} splits the entire class of problems into two cases, namely, {\em high-} and {\em ultra-high-dimensional}, based on whether $s^\star \log (p/s^\star)$ is small or large relative to $n$.
+He shows that, for prediction-related tasks, for true $\beta^\star$'s that are $s^\star$-sparse, the optimal rate $\eps_n$ satisfies

+Here the phase transition between high- and ultra-high-dimensional problems is clear, in particular, that there is a limit to how accurate predictions can be in the latter case.
+Since we aim for statements like ``the Hellinger distance between the true density and the predictive density in \eqref{eq:pred} is $\lesssim \eps_n$'' (e.g., Corollary~\ref{thm:predictive.rate}), and such conclusions are not meaningful if $\eps_n \not\to 0$, we will focus exclusively on Verzelen's ordinary high-dimensional case.
+That is, we make the following {\em standing assumption:}

+In other settings, like in Theorem~\ref{thm:oos.rate} and its corollary below, where it is necessary to separate $\beta^\star$ from $X\beta^\star$, additional assumptions about $X$ and $S^\star$ are required.
+Fortunately, as we discuss in more detail below, it is known that such assumptions are not unreasonable in settings that satisfy \eqref{eq:standing}.

+As is typically done in theoretical analyses of the $p \gg n$ problem \citep[e.g.,][]{castillo.schmidt.vaart.reg}, we work in the case of known error variance.
+Moreover, for simplicity and consistency with the existing literature, we assume that the rank $R$ of $X$ equals $n$.
+Finally, in what follows, we will write ``$\E_{\beta^\star}$'' to denote expectation with respect to the $n$-vector $y$ defined in \eqref{eq:reg} with true regression coefficient $\beta^\star$.